BinaryMuse/kinetophone/README.md

 **`timeupdate(time)`**

 Indicates the Kinetophone's playhead has moved.
 Also emitted after calling `currentTime(ms)`.
+Emitted before events at the new time are entered/exited.

 * `time` - the current (new) playhead time

+**`seeking(time)`**

+Indicates the Kinetophone received a request to move the playhead to a new time using `currentTime(ms)`.
+Emitted before the events at the new time are entered/exited.

 **`seek(time)`**

 Indicates the Kinetophone's playhead was seeked to a specific time using `currentTime(ms)`.
+Emitted after the events at the new time are entered/exited.

 * `time` - the time that was seeked to